 Q. I’ve heard Marching Band is expensive… are there ways to reduce our fees?

-A. We provide MANY fundraising opportunities for our band members, many of which provide the potential to offset a part of you band fees.
-In addition to traditional selling fundraisers like spring flowers, poinsettias, and band calendars, you can also participate in advertising and sponsorship sales to businesses for our calendar and event programs.
-We have many band families who put time into fundraising and raise enough to almost fully cover their band fees!
+A. We provide MANY fundraising opportunities for our band members and their families which helps to provide funds for all band members.
+In addition to traditional selling fundraisers like spring flowers, poinsettias, and band calendars, families can also participate in advertising and sponsorship sales to businesses for our calendar and event programs.

 Q. OK, but exactly how important is fundraising?